The term "dry cleaning" clothes is a misnomer. The process actually involves processing clothes in a liquid solvent to remove soil and stains.

 Clothes are placed in what appears to be a traditional dry cleaning machine and the ambient air is sucked out.
 The cleaning drum is then injected with carbon dioxide in both gas and liquid form.
 After the clothes are cleaned, the liquid CO2 is pumped back into a holding tank for reuse.

-While CO2 is naturally occurring and inexpensive, the dry cleaning machines costs around $40,000 each making them cost prohibitive for many small businesses.
+While CO2 is naturally occurring and inexpensive, the dry cleaning machines cost around $150,000 each or three times more than a traditional model.
+This makes them cost prohibitive for many small businesses.

 DF-2000 Hydrocarbon Solvent

 Some cleaners promote themselves as green by using an "organic" solvent called DF-2000.
 This solvent is a hydrocarbon that must be made from petroleum.
-Production of these chemicals raises environmental concerns over greenhouse gases in particular.
+Production of these chemicals raises environmental concerns, in particular, over greenhouse gases.

 The good news is that no chemicals touch your clothes.
 However, the manufacture of siloxane uses chlorine, which releases carcinogenic dioxin during the manufacturing process.

 The state of California is leading the way toward green dry cleaning by committing to phase out the use of perc by 2023.
 The state offers grant money to cleaners that switch from perc to CO2 or wet cleaning.
 Other states are considering similar legislation.
 Search for dry cleaners in your area that use the wet cleaning and carbon dioxide cleaning methods.

 How to Get the Best Results From Green Dry Cleaning